SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/clear-creek/clear-creek-qc-checklist.md

-**Completeness of Record throughout timeframe:** Data are not padded - missing data indicate a period where footage was not collected by USFWS (However we are filtering for spring run so it is also possible that footage was taken but no spring run were found)
+**Completeness of Record throughout timeframe:** Data are not padded - missing data indicate a period where footage was not collected by USFWS

--   TODO investigate/talk about outages, is a 0 a real zero or explained by other factors

 **Sampling Location:** Located at the mouth of clear creek